Why trade with CMC Markets?

 Yes, it's free to open an account with us.
 You can also view prices and use tools such as charts, Reuters news and TipRanks, free of charge.
 You'll need to deposit funds in your account to place a trade.

-There is no commission when buying and selling shares.
+There is no commission when buying and selling shares and ETFs.
 There are also no platform, account or custody fees for holding your investments with us.
-We charge a 0.50% FX fee when converting currencies.

 Yes, you can set both limit orders (to buy or sell at a specific price) and stop orders (to trigger a trade when the price reaches a chosen level).